HyperX Pulsefire Haste Mouse Review

 |124.2×66.8×38.2||59 grams||1000hz||PixArt PAW-3335||Up to 16000||TTC Golden Microswitches||USB-A|

 The Pulsefire Haste is a fairly lightweight mouse.
-It’s exactly the same weight as the Xlite which, coincidentally, also has that honeycomb shell thing going on.
-I wrote a Pulsar Xlite wireless mouse review too, so you can check that out.
+It’s exactly the same weight as the Pulsar Xlite Wireless which, coincidentally, also has that honeycomb shell thing going on.
+I wrote a separate Xlite Wireless review if you want to check that out.

 One area that stands out to me here is the type of switches that HyperX has gone for.
 I’ve lost count of the number of times that I’ve reviewed mice that use the hugely popular Omron or Kailh gm 8.0s, so it’s refreshing to see something different here.